utk-cs340-spring22/code-review/README.md

    davidalanreid, dlee865, and vvbhupatijraju.
 To give read permission, select settings->Collaborators->Add People in your repo.
-- Open an issue in the utk-cs340-spring22/code-review repo when finished and just put a note in the issue saying that your assignment 3 is finished.
+- Open an issue in the utk-cs340-spring22/code-review repo when finished and put a note in the issue with a link to your repo with the fixed code.

 There are at least 35 issues in the code.
 Grading will be as follows:
 - 1 point for each issue found up to 35 points.